Core utilities

 Cstdio::~Cstdio() noexcept override;

-The destructor will close the stream handle, unless the handle is null or one of the three standard streams.
+The destructor will close the stream handle if it is owned.

 void Cstdio::close() override;

-Closes the stream and resets the internal FILE*
+Closes the stream (if it was owned) and resets the internal FILE* pointer to

-do nothing if the stream was already null; if it is one of the three standard
+null.
+This will do nothing if the stream was already null; if it is one of

-streams, the pointer will be reset but the stream will not be affected.
-This
+the three standard streams, the pointer will be reset but the stream will not

-can throw if something goes wrong while closing the stream, but the pointer
+be affected.
+This can throw if something goes wrong while closing the stream,

-will be reset regardless.
-Other operations (destructor and assignment
+but the pointer will be reset regardless.
+Other operations (destructor and

 std::FILE* Cstdio::handle() const noexcept;